 - Custom intent: Selecting keywords associated with individuals who have interacted with comparable content.

-- Remarketing: Targeting individuals who have engaged with you previously but haven’t necessarily completed a conversion.
+- Remarketing: Targeting individuals who have engaged with you previously but haven’t converted.

 Step 3: Conduct A/B Testing for Ad Copy and Design

-For instance, if you’re receiving numerous impressions but low conversions, consider altering the headline as it might not be compelling enough to encourage clicks.
+For instance, if you’re receiving numerous impressions but low conversions, consider altering the headline as it might not be compelling enough.
 Conversely, if you’re generating plenty of clicks but few conversions, your offer might not be sufficiently relevant.

 Step 4: Explore Negative Keywords

 Let’s keep it simple: Negative keywords are the ones you don’t want your ad to show up for.
-There are various reasons for this, but a major one is letting Google take charge of some decisions.
-In such cases, you might opt for negative keywords like brand names, competitors, or other terms you know won’t result in conversions.
+A major reason for this is letting Google take charge of some decisions while preventing wasted budget.
+You might opt for negative keywords like cheap, free, competitors, or other terms you know won’t result in conversions.

 Step 5: Improve the Quality of Your Landing Pages

-Keep in mind that a significant aspect of Google Ads management occurs beyond the search engine results pages (SERPs) – it’s also about your landing pages.
-If you have an ad that’s generating plenty of impressions and clicks but isn’t resulting in conversions, there’s likely an issue with your landing page.
-It’s crucial to address this promptly to prevent Google from lowering your ad’s position due to reduced relevance.
+A significant aspect of Google Ads management occurs beyond the search engine results pages (SERPs) – it’s your landing pages.
+If you have an ad generating plenty of clicks but isn’t resulting in conversions, there’s likely an issue with your landing page UX (User Experience).

-Optimizing your landing page involves evaluating the overall offer, headline, page structure, call-to-action (CTA), and placement of buttons and CTAs.
-The most effective way to identify and address any issues is through A/B testing.
+Optimizing your landing page involves evaluating the overall offer, headline, page structure, and call-to-action (CTA).

 Step 6: Consider Transitioning to Automated Bidding

-When setting up a Google ad, you can opt for either automated or manual bidding, each with its advantages and disadvantages.
 Automated bidding entails allowing Google to determine the cost per click based on specific metrics.
+Value-Based Bidding (VBB) is especially powerful in 2026.

-- Boost website traffic: Opt for click optimization if you aim to enhance site visits.
+- Boost website traffic: Opt for Maximize Clicks.

-- Increase conversions: Optimize for target cost-per-action to drive more on-site conversions, even if it means paying a higher cost per conversion.
+- Increase conversions: Optimize for Target CPA to drive more on-site conversions.

-- Achieve target ROAS: Enable Google to adjust bids based on your desired return on ad spend (ROAS), allowing it to determine the appropriate payment per conversion based on your conversion value.
+- Achieve target ROAS: Enable Google to adjust bids based on your desired return on ad spend, maximizing the revenue value of your conversions.

-Several crucial mistakes in Google ads can sabotage your ad right from the start.
-Here are a few samples:
+Several crucial mistakes can sabotage your ad right from the start:

 Bad ad copy

 Your ad copy is essentially the golden ticket.
-If you’re skilled at crafting compelling copy, converting shouldn’t be an issue as long as your audience, ad match, and other factors are aligned.
 Make sure to utilize every character that Google permits.
 The aim is to make your ad stand out.

 Not using the right Keyword Match